Metaswitch/clearwater-readthedocs/docs/Backups.md

 *   the periodic automated local backup behavior
 *   how to restore from a backup.

+Note that Vellum has 4 databases:
+* `homestead_provisioning` and `homestead_cache` for Homestead's data
+* `homer` for Homer's data
+* `memento` for Memento's data (if using the Memento AS)

+Depending on your deployment scenario, you may not need to back up all of the data of Ellis and Vellum:
-Note that if your Clearwater deployment is [integrated with an external HSS](External_HSS_Integration.md), the HSS is the master of Ellis and Homestead's data, and those nodes do not need to be backed up.
-However, Homer's data still needs to be backed up.
+* If your Clearwater deployment is [integrated with an external HSS](External_HSS_Integration.md), the HSS is the master of Ellis' and some of Vellum's data, so you only need to backup/restore data in the `homer` and `memento` databases on Vellum
+* If you are not using a Memento AS, you do not need to backup/restore the `memento` database on Vellum

 ## Listing Backups

-The process for listing backups varies between Ellis and Homestead, Homer and Memento.
+The process for listing backups varies between Ellis and Vellum.

 ### Ellis